 Customer communications and behavior

-Inspecting audience behavior including social media activity, transaction history, and website traffic can offer much-needed insights related to their preferences and buying patterns.
+Inspecting audience behavior — including social media activity, transaction history, and website traffic — can offer much-needed insights into their preferences and buying patterns.

 Organizations get CI data from their interactions with clients.
 These dealings are not the same and involve: